 Conversely, by Theorem \ref{theorem characterize of gorenstein property}, we only need to check that $\Omega(\mod A)=\Gproj A$.

-First, Lemma \ref{lemma first sysyzy for monomial algebra} and Lemma \ref{lemma Gorenstein projective modules for 1-Gorenstein modules} implies that for any semisimple module, its first syzygy is Gorenstein projective.
+First, by Lemma \ref{lemma first sysyzy for monomial algebra} and Lemma \ref{lemma Gorenstein projective modules for 1-Gorenstein modules}, for any semisimple module, its first syzygy is Gorenstein projective.
 For any finite-dimensional module $M$, by induction, we assume that the first syzygy of $\rad(M)$ is Gorenstein projective.
 Then there are exact sequences

 and $0\rightarrow N_1\rightarrow P_1\rightarrow \Top(M)\rightarrow0$ with $N_1,N_2$ Gorenstein projective, $P_1,P_2$ projective.
 So we get the following commutative diagram with each row and column short exact: